surbhi18/personal-website/content/publication/eigenvalue/index.md

 author_notes:
   - Alphabetical Ordering
   - Alphabetical Ordering
-publication: Neural Information Processing Systems
+publication: Neural Information Processing Systems (NeurIPS) 2017
-publication_short: NeurIPS
+publication_short: NeurIPS 2017
 abstract: "We consider the problem of learning function classes computed by neural networks with various activations (e.g. ReLU or Sigmoid), a task believed to be computationally intractable in the worst-case.
 A major open problem is to understand the minimal assumptions under which these classes admit provably efficient algorithms.
 In this work we show